Admission to the PhD Programme

 B: Project description

-There will be no opening for revising the project description when sent the Faculty for evaluation.
+There will be no possibility to revise the project description when sent the Faculty for evaluation.
 If the project description is evaluated not acceptable, the applicant has to apply again at a later date.

 D: Capacity and availability of appropriate supervisors

 In addition, admission to doctoral studies is dependent on the Department's capacity of bringing forward available and appropriate supervisors for the candidate's research project.
-It is important to understand that an applicant can not expect contact with a supervisor appointed from the Faculty before admission on our PhD programme.
+It is important to understand that an applicant can not expect contact with a supervisor appointed by the Faculty before admission to our PhD programme.

-If it is judged that the project may not be completed within the planned frame of time the application will be refused.
-It the academic requirements are fullfilled, the applicant nevertheless retains the opportunity to reapply at a later date.
+If it is judged that the project cannot be completed within the planned time frame the application will be refused.
+It the academic requirements are fulfilled, the applicant nevertheless retains the opportunity to reapply at a later date.

-An application that cannot provide evidence of secured financial support for a three year period will be refused without assessment of the application (research proposal etc).
-The applicant must document financing for the whole period of the project, such that the project can be completed within a time period
+An application that cannot provide evidence of secure financial support for a three year period will be refused without assessment of the application (research proposal etc).
+The applicant must document funding for the whole period of the project, so that the project can be completed within a time period.

 Supervisor and academic milieu

-Provided an applicant qualifies for admission on the above criteria the appliccant's choice of supervisor will be considered.
+It is also important to understand that you can not expect a supervisor appointed from the Faculty before an admission on our Ph.D.-programme.
+Provided an applicant qualifies for admission according to the above criteria the appliccant's choice of supervisor will be considered.
 Both the applicant's and a prospective supervisor's wishes will be considered, but the committee will also take into consideration the department's/centre's supervising capacity and the workloads of individual supervisors.
 In some cases the applicant will be offered a different supervisor than the one applied for by the applicant.
 Normally two supervisors are assigned to a research fellow, a main supervisor and a secondary supervisor.
 The University of Oso has established some ethical guidelines for supervisors at the Faculties.

-Admission to the Ph.D programme at the Faculty is formalized in a written contract signed by the Ph.D candidate, supervisor, basic academic Department and the Faculty.
-The contract sets down the rights and obligations of the parties during the admission period (= contract period).
+Admission to the PhD programme at the Faculty is formalized in a written contract signed by the PhD candidate, supervisor, basic academic Department and the Faculty.
+The contract stipulates the rights and obligations of the parties during the admission period (= contract period).
 The academic supervisor appointed after the point in time when the candidate was admitted must sign the contract immediately after his/her appointment as supervisor.
 At least one supervisor must be appointed at the time admission is granted.
 If you are appointed to a research fellowship position at the Faculty, you must also sign a separate employment contract with the Faculty.